cityofaustin/Residential-Permitting/_project_steps/shed/overview.md

 _comments:
   excerpt: Shows up on homepage.
 Only use on overview page
-  in_menu: Should this show up in the header navigation and homepage?
+  hide_project_from_menu: Should this show up in the header navigation and homepage?
 Only use on overview page
   overview_of_steps_markdown: Only use on overview page
   permalink: "The relative URL of the project's folder, ie \"/residential/projects/project-folder/\".
 Only use on overview page"
   prefooter_text: text before the button at the bottom of overview